Advanced DTD: Entities, Mixed Content, and Limitations

 The Basics

-• Parameter entities: used inside the DTD
+• Parameter entity: reusable fragments inside the DTD itself.

 Mixed content